Available for Field Trip Packages 2 & 4

-Classroom lessons are 30 minutes in length and are offered Monday - Friday from now through - June 23, 2016 between 10:30 am - 1:45 pm.
+Classroom lessons are 30 minutes in length and are offered Monday - Friday from now through - June 15, 2019.
 Note: classes are not available on major holidays.

 If you do not see a program that interests you, the Center for Aquatic Sciences at Adventure Aquarium staff would be happy to design a program especially for your class.

 Please call 856-365-1025 or email firstname.lastname@example.org for information regarding this special service.